Mikaela/mikaela.github.io/pages/irc/irc.markdown

 excerpt: "Where do you find me at IRC and verify that it's me.
 Also includes my IRC related posts that are hopefully helpful."
 ---

-I am on multiple IRC networks and finding me on those should be easy as (depending on network) my channel list is mostly visible with `/whois Mikaela Mikaela`.
-I also recommend checking `/msg NickServ info Mikaela`.

-I haven't been supporting OTR snce migrating to [TheLounge](https://thelounge.chat/), so IRC doesn't offer anything integrated for recognising me, but you can be sure that I am [on the networks I mention on the discuss page](/discuss/).
+I am on a lot of IRC networks, for list of my registered accounts, please see [txt/irc.txt]({% site.url %}/{ % site.baseurl %}/txt/irc.txt) and [my discuss page](/discuss) for registered channels.
+I haven't sadly been able to support OTR since migrating to several different clients and integrated bouncers (of mainly Ergo IRCd).

 ### IRC-related posts